Øster Farimagsgade 2A, 1353 København K, Bygning: 03-3-405b

 I primarily conduct behavioural experiments and make use of quantitative analysis methods.

-Besides my primary PhD-related fields of research, I have a general interest in:
+Besides my primary PhD-related research fields, I have a general interest in:

 - Future-oriented cognition

 - Eye movements